contraster-steve/WebGoat.net/readme.md

 To stop the `webgoat.net` container, execute the following command in the same directory as your docker-compose files: docker-compose stop

 ### 2. Building with Jenkins
 Included is a sample Jenkinsfile that can be used as a Jenkins Pipeline to build and run the application.
+The Jenkins Pipeline passes buildNumber as a parameter to the YAML.